UltraViolet33/ultraviolet33.github.io/src/pages/posts/first-post.md

 This is very easy to understand: it consists of a grid of cells which can live, die or multiply based on three rules:

-- 1 - Each cell with one or two neigbhors die by soliture
+- 1 - Each cell with one or no neigbhors die by soliture
 - 2 - Each cell with four or more neigbhors dies by overpopulation
 - 3 - Each cell with two or three neigbors survives